Spider Plant (Chlorophytum comosum) Indoor Care, Propagation, Common Problems and Solutions

 Watering

-Cut down on watering during the cold season as growth is reduce but do not allow the soil to dry out completely.
+Cut down on watering during the cold season to keep the soil slightly as growth is reduced at this time but do not allow the soil to dry out completely.

 Light Requirements

-Rotate the pot regularly to ensure that the plant receives adequate light on all sides for even growth.
+Rotate the pot regularly to ensure that the plant receives adequate light on all sides for even growth and also avoid leggy growth.
+Check out this guide on understanding light for houseplants.

 Temperature and Humidity

-The best temperature for growing Spider Plant indoors is an average warmth with a minimum of 120C.
-Keep the Spider Ivy away from cold draughts to avoid sudden drop in temperature to prevent yellowing and leaf drop.
+The best temperature for Spider Plant is an average warmth of 16-240C.
+Keep it away from drafts to avoid sudden drop in temperature to prevent yellowing and leaf drop.

-Average room humidity is ideal for Spider Plant.
-It has no need for high humidity.
+Average room humidity of 50-55% is ideal for Spider Ivy.
+It has no need for extra humidity.
 However, where the air is too dry especially where the temperatures are too high, the plant will develop brown leaf tips and edges.

 To raise humidity and prevent brown leaf tips and edges, set the pot on a wet pebble tray or use a cool mist humidifier.
-Read more on how to raise humidity for houseplants.
+Read more on how to increase humidity for houseplants.

 Fertilizer